Freshdesk AI automations: A complete 2026 guide

 A screenshot of the customization and action workflow screen in eesel AI, an alternative to native Freshdesk AI automations.

-For that, you need a more powerful workflow engine. eesel AI gives you exactly that.
+By pairing Freshdesk with a tool like eesel AI, you get an even more powerful workflow engine.
 Its prompt editor and support for custom API actions let you define precisely how your AI should behave.
-You can teach it to perform complex tasks, look up real-time information from other tools, and customize its personality and tone.
-You get total control to build AI workflows that actually match your business needs.
+You can teach it to perform complex tasks and look up real-time information from other tools, giving you total control to build AI workflows that perfectly match your business needs.

 A closer look at Freshdesk AI pricing

-Based on their current pricing, here’s a rough idea of the costs:
+Based on their current pricing, here’s a look at the options:

 Feature / Add-onPlan AvailabilityCostBilling Model